 Disc issues can be placed into two different categories which are disc bulges and disc herniations.
 Although these terms are often used synonymously, they are quite different.
 Disc bulges are when the jelly-like substance inside the disc protrudes out beyond its normal space.
 However, it does not break through the annulus fibrosis, which is the cartilaginous ring on the outside of the disc.
 A disc herniation occurs when the nucleus pulposus breaks through the annulus fibrosis.
 In other words, the jelly-like substance leaks out of the disc space.
 When a disc is herniated, the fluid can leak into the spinal canal or other areas nearby.
 Fortunately, both disc bulges and disc herniations respond well to chiropractic care involving spinal adjustments, spinal decompression, workspace modifications, and therapeutic exercises.

 In our Burbank office, we see many patients come in with Disc issues.
 Depending on the symptoms a person is presenting with, passive modalities such as therapeutic ultrasound and muscle stimulation might be used to help alleviate any type of muscle spasms or muscle guarding around the area.
 Soft tissue work can also help ease any type of discomfort and tightness.
-Chiropractic adjustments can help the joints move into its normal aligned position taking pressure of the disc as well.
-Your chiropractor may also provide at home exercises and stretches to help accelerate the healing process.
+Chiropractic adjustments can help the joints move into its normal aligned position taking the pressure off the disc as well.
+Your chiropractor may also provide at-home exercises and stretches to help accelerate the healing process.